-An introduction to English paragraph structure, including the topic sentence and support.
-Analysis of sentence structure, focusing on compound sentences, and fused sentence problems.
-Designed for low-intermediate level ESL students.
+This course is an introduction to English sentence structure.
+The focus is on simple sentences, compound sentences and fragments.
+Designed for beginning level ESL students.
 S/U grading.
-Required preparation: admission to the ESLA program.
+Required preparation: admission to the ESLA Program.
 (N)

 ESLA 030A ENGLISH ORAL COMMUNICATION IIIA (2)